AndrewBroz/cronli5/README.md

 `cronli5` always describes cron patterns with respect to whatever system timezone the cron pattern is being run in.
 This utility does not, nor does it ever intend to, deal with timezone conversions.
-That functionality would require some non-trivial dependencies like [moment-timezone][moment-timezone] and [moment][moment] to even approximate correctness and the output _could still be wrong anyways_ because [timezones are problematic][timezones].
-Associate the description with a timezone (e.g. America/Phoenix) when there is the possibility for confusion.
+That functionality would require some non-trivial dependencies like [moment-timezone] and [moment] to even approximate correctness and the output _could still be wrong anyways_ because [timezones are problematic][timezones].
+Associate the displayed description with a timezone (e.g. America/Phoenix) when there is the possibility for confusion.

 ## About

-The project name is a reference to the phrase [Explain Like I'm Five (ELI5)] [eli5], which is used to ask for a friendly, simplified, and layman-accessible summary of material that may be hard to understand without some background.
+The project name is a reference to the phrase [Explain Like I'm Five (ELI5)][eli5], which is used to ask for a friendly, simplified, and layman-accessible summary of material that may be hard to understand without some background.

 `cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
 Although `prettycron` was